Primechain/Primechain-Documentation/README.md

 9. [Obtaining third party API keys](#9-obtaining-third-party-api-keys)

 ## 1. Prerequisites
-- To setup Primechain you need an
+- To setup Primechain you need:
   - Ubuntu 16.0.4 machine (1 GB RAM, 1 CPU) with CURL and git.
   - The ports used are 22, 80, 443, 1410, 2512, 15590 and 61172.

 **Notes:**
 - For full functionality of PWA, SSL enabed domain is needed.
-- For system generated emails (password reset etc), enter your sendgrid key.
+- For system generated emails (password reset etc), register for Sendgrid.

 ## 2. Getting Started